-Fig. 3.
-Third level CARTIS approach.
-Identification of the characteristics of the buildings present on the several TC.
+Figure 3.
+Third-level CARTIS approach.
+Identification of the characteristics of the existing buildings in the various TCs.

-Figures 1, 2 and 3 show the application of the various levels of CARTIS to a small town located in the central part of the Calabria Region, Fuscaldo, identifying two different TCs in its historical compartment and the most frequent masonry building types.
+Figures 1, 2 and 3 show the application of the various levels of CARTIS to a small town located in the central part of the Calabria Region, Fuscaldo, identifying two different TCs in its historical compartment and the most ubiquitous masonry building types.

-Qualified technicians (professionals and researchers) effect the survey campaign both building-by-building and through interviewing local experts operating in the sector with an in-depth knowledge of the territory
+Qualified technicians (professionals and researchers) conduct the survey campaign both in terms of building-by-building surveys and through interviewing local experts operating in the sector with an in-depth knowledge of the territory.

-In the third level surveying, the classification of the building typologies of each compartment occurs by identifying the macro-classes of buildings: between reinforced concrete and masonry (MUR inside the forms).
-Other determining factors, contributing to defining the typologies, are the slab-types, the number of floors, the percentage of openings, and so forth.
+In third-level surveying, the classification of the building typologies of each compartment is carried out by identifying the macro-classes of the buildings, that is, RC or masonry (labelled as CAR and MUR, respectively, on the forms).
+Other determining factors that contribute to defining the typologies include slab-type, the number of floors, and the number (percentage) of openings.
 However, it is worth noting that there can be multiple masonry typologies.
-In reinforced concrete buildings, proper building details correspond to the date of construction (e.g., class of strength of concrete, diameter/spacing of strips, percentages of rebars in beams and pillars).
-For masonry buildings, a more marked variability might be found for the same kind of material, owing to the texture and cross-section, the presence of courses and diatons, type of corner connections, thin-bed joints, et cetera [16], [17].
-Furthermore, these buildings are usually geometrically irregular both in plan and in elevation.
-Clearly, the role of the data collector is fundamental and related to their ability to access information.
+In RC buildings, the appropriate building details correspond to the date of construction (e.g. class of concrete strength, diameter/spacing of strips, percentage of rebars in the beams and pillars).
+Meanwhile, for masonry buildings, a more marked variability tends to exist with the same type of material due to the texture and the cross sections, the presence of courses and diatons, and the type of corner connection and thin-bed joint, etc. [16], [17].
+Furthermore, these buildings are generally geometrically irregular in terms of both plan and elevation.
+Clearly, the role of the data collector is fundamental and is highly related to their ability to access information.

-Although the collected data may appear to be accumulated, they can still be used to define vulnerability models at different scales.
-Another aspect of the potential of CARTIS is the web application, available at the address "https: //cartis.plinivs.it", where all the data manually gathered through the forms are introduced and accessible to the scientific community.
-The web application guides the data entry procedure, reducing the chances of human error that can impact on the collection.
-Moreover, specific "query" commands allow the data to be queried.
-Therefore, the same information might be subjectively assessed to define and calibrate new refined models of seismic vulnerability [17], [18].
+While the collected data may appear to be accumulated, they can still be used to define vulnerability models on different scales.
+Another aspect of the potential of CARTIS is the web application (available at https: //cartis.plinivs.it), where all the data manually gathered through the forms are introduced and are accessible to the scientific community.
+The web application guides the data entry procedure, reducing the chances of human error that can affect the collection.
+Moreover, specific ‘query’ commands allow the data to be queried.
+As such, the same information can be subjectively assessed to define and calibrate new refined models of seismic vulnerability [17], [18].

 SEISMIC VULNERABILITY

 Nowadays, various approaches are employed to estimate the seismic vulnerability of buildings [19].
-However, the strategy employed must establish a priori (i) which are the differentials contributing to define the seismic reactions of a typological class, (ii) the damage scale, and finally (iii) to what extent these classified buildings are vulnerable to a determined level of seismic intensity [20].
-Therefore, researchers have attempted to standardize the vulnerability concept to make analogous investigations [21].
+However, the strategy employed must establish a priori (i) the differentials that contribute to defining the seismic reactions of a typological class, (ii) the damage scale, and (iii) the extent to which these classified buildings are vulnerable to a determined level of seismic intensity [20].
+Therefore, researchers have attempted to standardise the vulnerability concept to ensure analogous investigations [21].

 In this framework, the damage probability matrix (DPM) is one of the main tools employed [22].
-They relate the probability that a determined damage level k happens for a seismic event of a certain intensity
+This relates to the probability that a determined damage level k occurs for a seismic event of a certain intensity,